sophgo/tpu-mlir/doc/quick_start/source_en/03_onnx.rst

    y = （x - mean） \times scale

-The image of the official yolov5 is rgb, each value will be multiplied by ``1/255``, respectively corresponding to ``0.0,0.0,0.0`` and ``0.0039216,0.0039216,0.0039216`` when it is converted into mean and scale.
+The image of the official yolov5 is rgb.
+Each value will be multiplied by ``1/255``, respectively corresponding to ``0.0,0.0,0.0`` and ``0.0039216,0.0039216,0.0039216`` when it is converted into mean and scale.

 The model conversion command is as follows: